How To Run Employment Background Checks

 What is an employment background check?

-Information included in a background check depends upon the type of search conducted; federal, state, and local laws regulating background checks; and the employer’s background screening policy.
+Information included in a background check depends upon the type of search conducted, the laws that regulate background checks, and the employer’s background screening policy.

 Here are some common types of employment background checks and what may be reported: